 About the problems and challenges of the Balkan security and Russia in the 1990s, see in (Shoup, 1990; Гуськова, 1992−1993; Larrabee, 1994; Бодсон, 1996; Gow, 1997).

-A same kind of just declarative support to Serbia was expressed by a President of the Gazprom Republic of Russia – Vladimir Putin in Belgrade on October 14th, 2014.
+The same kind of just declarative support to Serbia was expressed by a President of the Gazprom Republic of Russia – Vladimir Putin in Belgrade on October 14th, 2014.

-About the process of creation of the first Yugoslavia (the Kingdom of Serbs, Croats and Slovenes) during the Great War, see in (Sotirović, 2012).
+About the process of creation of first Yugoslavia (the Kingdom of Serbs, Croats and Slovenes) during the Great War, see in (Sotirović, 2012).

 About debates on the reasons for the dissolution of the Yugoslav federation in the 1990s, see in (Guskova, 2003, I, 51−59).

-About the post-Cold War western supremacy in the global politics and international relations, see in (Mayer, 2014; Pijl, 2014).
+About the post-Cold War western supremacy in global politics and international relations, see in (Mayer, 2014; Pijl, 2014).
 About a typical example of the western (the US’) colony in the region, Kosovo-Metohija as a part of the Pax Americana, see in (Hofbauer, 2009).
 On the relations between the NATO and the European Union, see in (Simon, 2013).
-About the history of a greater concept of the East Europe between the Germans and the Russians, see in (Bideleux & Jeffries, 1999; Janos, 2000).
-It is realistically expected that Montenegro will become a full Member State of the NATO in 2016 or at least in 2017.
+About the history of a greater concept of East Europe between the Germans and the Russians, see in (Bideleux & Jeffries, 1999; Janos, 2000).
+It is really expected that Montenegro will become a full Member State of the NATO in 2016 or at least in 2017.

-At the Congress of Berlin (from June 13th to July 13th, 1878), Bismarck’s main political goal was to maintain a balance of power in Europe which would block creation of any anti-German bloc.
+At the Congress of Berlin (from June 13th to July 13th, 1878), Bismarck’s main political goal was to maintain a balance of power in Europe which would block the creation of an anti-German bloc.
 His assessment was based on the realpolitik politics of hard practical interests.
 Serbia’s official representative to the Congress, Jovan Ristić, became “brought down to earth during the second week of the Congress” (Misha, 1999, 149).